As you may be aware, over the last four years the government has imposed a 1% reduction in rent each year for social and affordable housing customers.

 The Radian Group Board has made the decision to apply a CPI+1% rent increase across all our eligible tenancies.
 Applying the increase across all eligible tenancies ensures we provide a fair approach to all our customers and makes sure we have financial certainty to continue managing and maintaining homes to a high standard, delivering excellent customer service, investing in our communities, tackling homelessness and delivering more than 10,000 new homes of all types and tenures over the next 10 years.

-This new policy only applies to social housing, however we have put together some frequently asked questions that cover all tenancies in case you have any questions about how your rent is set:
+This new policy only applies to social housing, however we have put together some frequently asked questions in case you have any questions about how your rent is set:

 If you’d like information about your rental agreement with us, please get in touch by calling 0300 123 1 567 or by email to firstname.lastname@example.org.